-SOPHIE VON HELLERMANN at Greene Naftali reviewed in Elephant Magazine by Meka Boyle, 2023
+SOPHIE VON HELLERMANN reviewed in Artforum by Barry Schwabsky, 2023

 Greene Naftali is pleased to announce Sophie von Hellermann: Genius, the artist’s seventh solo exhibition at the gallery, featuring a cycle of new paintings that pry open the concept’s complex tangle of reward and consequence, fetish and obsession.
 An utterly subjective term that still lands with the thud of authority, “genius” grants enormous cachet and can license bad behavior.
 In her fascination with that status, von Hellermann is deeply skeptical of its dated, often masculinist tropes: the prodigy, the auteur, the brilliant eccentric, the tortured artist pacing the studio.
 Yet she remains intrigued by its superlative promise—the spark that fuels creation.
 Drawing on literature, history, folklore, and personal rumination, von Hellermann paints archetypes (and anti-heroes) that iterate on genius and its varied implications.